ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 the Python ``None`` object or, if a list-valued setting, the empty list, ``[]``.

 The important missing values in the set-up in its current state are those in ``solution_control``.
-These will be addressed later as these missing values are considered to be errors in the set up, and its solution will be blocked unless they are provided.
+This is addressed later as these missing values are considered to be errors in the set up, and its solution is blocked unless the values are provided.

-There are some other settings in the scope of the ``coupling_participant`` objects that are indicated as "unset" (i.e., `<None>`) in the ``print_state`` output).
+There are some other settings in the scope of the ``coupling_participant`` objects that are indicated as "unset" (that is, `<None>`) in the ``print_state`` output).
 However, these are not considered to be missing values nor to indicate any kind of error in the set up, but rather are more specialized optional settings that have not been provided in the relevant input files.
 Generally, ``coupling_participant`` state can be